imabuddha/eidogo-for-wordpress/readme.txt

 5. Administration for random problem widget

 == Changelog ==

+= 0.8.6 =
+* Style tweaks including styles for 9x9 and 13x13 boards in tiny mode

 = 0.8.5 =
 * Changed `embed_attachment()` to not work by invoking filters, which had